jimkang/basic-level-tree/README.md

 Every node in the tree has these methods:

-**addChild(child, done)** - Adds a child to the node and passes it back to you via the `done` callback.
-The `child` can be an object, a string, or anything that can be serialized to JSON.
+**addChild(childValue, done)** - Adds a child to the node and passes it back to you via the `done` callback.
+The `childValue` can be an object, a string, or anything that can be serialized to JSON.

 Right now, `basic-level-tree` does not have a convenient way to add a lot of nodes at once.
 I'm using it to build a tree as I parse data, one node at a time.
 However, if you need to add a lot of data at once, please create an issue or submit a pull request!

 Every node in the tree has a `value` property.
 It is the `child` you passed to `addChild`.

+**addChildIfNotThere(opts, done)** - opts include `value`, the value of the child you are potentially adding and `equalityFn`, a function that takes two values and tells `addChildIfNotThere` if they are equal.
+If `equalityFn` is not specified, it will default to `_.isEqual`, a deep equality predicate.

+If it finds that child already exists as defined by `equalityFn`, then it will pass back that existing child and instead of adding anything.
+If it does not exist, then it calls `addChild`.

 **getChildren(done)** - Passes back to you the child nodes of the current node.